ARMmbed/mbed-os-example-ble/README.md

 To observe and/or interact with example applications please use any BLE scanner on a smartphone.
 If you don't have a scanner on your phone, please install :

-- [nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for Android and iOS.
+- [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for Android and iOS.

 - [ST BLE Profile](https://play.google.com/store/apps/details?id=com.stm.bluetoothlevalidation) for Android.